menandmice/micetro_docs/guides/user-manual/external_scripts.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. information::
-  See this article for information on running Powershell scripts through Men & Mice Central.
+  See this article for information on running Powershell scripts through Men&Mice Central.

 Instructions
 """"""""""""